Head First Dive

 Over a pool noodle or through a ring

-In this exercise, a ring or a pool noodle is held about one meter in front of the child at thigh height.
-The child is tasked with performing a dive through the ring or over the pool noodle.
-The pool noodle is soft and painless, while a hard ring can be slightly uncomfortable.
-If the child gets their feet caught in the ring, simply let it drop into the water.
-The choice of element is up to you.
-This exercise is particularly useful if your child still strongly remembers the rotational momentum from a forward roll and tends to somersault during the dive.
+Hold a ring or pool noodle about one meter in front of the child at thigh height; the child dives through the ring or over the noodle.
+The noodle is soft and painless, a hard ring can be slightly uncomfortable — if the feet get caught, simply let it drop.
+Particularly useful if your child still carries the rotational momentum of a forward roll and tends to somersault during the dive.

 Gradual build up

-Begin building the dive step by step, starting with an attempt from the knees.
-Place a board or swim mat under the child's knees to provide support.
-Begin the exercise with arms extended forward, similar to a forward roll into the water, but with slightly less rotational momentum.
-Once a part of the body enters the water, the roll is opened, and the body arches slightly backward.
-The intuitive extension of the arms supports the correct movement.
-If the child still performs a full roll with extended arms, this will be corrected in the next preparatory exercise.
-Progress the exercise to a crouched position on the feet and eventually to a standing position.
+Build the dive step by step, starting from the knees with a board or swim mat underneath for support.
+Begin with arms extended forward, like a forward roll into the water but with less rotational momentum; once part of the body enters the water, the roll opens and the body arches slightly backward.
+Progress to a crouched position on the feet and finally to standing.
+A remaining full roll is corrected in the next preparatory exercise.

 Open too early